andrasq/node-krequest/Readme.md

   jsonClient syntax for that.
 - request bodies are json-encoded if not already a string or Buffer, like jsonClient
 - if not specified, request content-type is auto-detected as `text/plain`, `application/octet-stream` or `application/json`
+- callback is optional, like request
+- body and options are optional
 - only the `post`, `get`, `put` etc convenience methods are wrappered; `request()` is unchanged

 The jsonClient support is in the form of a `createJsonClient` method that returns